USAG Rheinland-Pfalz relocates Military Police Section, consolidates teams for improved efficiency

 |0

-This work, USAG Rheinland-Pfalz relocates Military Police Section, consolidates teams for improved efficiency, by Tammy Muckenfuss, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USAG Rheinland-Pfalz relocates Military Police Section, consolidates teams for improved efficiency, by Linda Lambiotte, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.